semrush/intergalactic/website/docs2/components/filter-trigger/filter-trigger.md

 ### FilterTrigger with counter

-@table-caption States of FilterTrigger for advanced filters
+Table: States of FilterTrigger for advanced filters

 | State                          | Description                                                                                                                                                         | Appearance example                  |
 | ------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------- |